Get Started - GUI

 Step 4: Load input files

-To compute your first noise map, you will need to load input geographic files into the NoiseModelling database.
+To compute your first noise map, you need to load input geographic files into the NoiseModelling database.

-In this tutorial, we have 5 layers, zoomed in the city center of Lorient (France): Buildings, Roads, Ground type, Topography (DEM) and Receivers.
+In this tutorial, we have 5 layers, zoomed in on the city center of Lorient (France): Buildings, Roads, Ground type, Topography (DEM) and Receivers.

-In the noisemodelling/data_dir/data/wpsdata/ folder, you will find the 5 files (4 shapefiles and 1 geojson) corresponding to these layers.
+In the noisemodelling/data_dir/data/wpsdata/ folder, you will find the 5 files (4 shapefiles and 1 GeoJSON) corresponding to these layers.

-• Select Path of the input File box and write data_dir/data/wpsdata/buildings.shp in the field PathFile (on the right-side column)
+• Select the Path of the input File box and enter data_dir/data/wpsdata/buildings.shp in the PathFile field (on the right-side column)

 _images/Tutorial1_Image1bis.gif